ravendb/demo/README.md

 The application should run on http://localhost:9090/
 In order for the demos to execute, a RavenDB instance must be running on http://localhost:8080

+## Testing locally before new release

+1. Start Docker.
+2. In powershell, go to the main solution directory.
+3. Run `.\test-image.ps1` script

+    The script will build the application in a similar way that the release version is built.
+    Then it runs the application locally and automatically opens web browser on http://localhost:8081
+4. Test the application in the newly opened browser window.

 ## General description
 The demo application contains source code examples that will be displayed as demo pages.
 The demo pages are divided into categories.
 The majority of the demos can be executed on the server side, which will result in modifying user database.